How to clear cache and hard reload browsers

 The keyboard shortcut for clearing the cache data in Opera is Control+Shift+Delete on Windows and Command+Shift+Delete on Mac.

-In Microsoft’s Edge browser, included in Windows 10, cache is cleared via Clear browsing data menu.
+In Microsoft’s Edge browser, included in Windows 10, cache is cleared via the Clear browsing data menu.

 On the Edge browser,

 - Tap on the three dots at the top right corner and choose Settings.